Zulu Wedding: Synopsis

 A beautiful young dancer Lu Sabata (Nondumiso Tembe) who moves to US from her motherland South Africa in order to pursue her career in dancing, falls in love with Tex Wilson (Darrin Henson), a New York based man.
-However a complication is caused due to the family backgrounds of these two.
-Lu is from the royal Zulu family who is determined to fulfill her aspirations in the US has to bound by an ancestral debt to marry a Zulu royal family member.
+However a complication is caused due to the family background of Lu who is from the royal Zulu family and is determined to fulfill her aspirations in the US, but is bound by an ancestral debt to marry a Zulu royal family member.